hantsy/spring-r2dbc-sample/docs/pg.md

 }
 ```

-Add a  routing to send a message, check the logging of listener side.
+Add a  routing rule to send a message, check the logging of listener side.

 ```java
 .GET("/hello", request -> notifier